 Under the rules each Board member is elected for a fixed term of three years.
 No Board member can have a continuous period of office which exceeds 9 years.
 At the end of the fixed term Board members retire from office.
 The recent adoption of NHA Code of Governance provides for Board Members to normally serve only 6 years although this can be extended at WCH discretion.
 The Board currently comprise of two members who are now in their sixth year of service.
-A skills audit is also underway to inform the make-up of the Board as we move forward.
+At the February Board meeting it was agreed to extend the period of service for these two Board Members by a further year to provide WCH with stability.
+A Skills Audit was undertaken in 2022 and the results will inform the make-up of the Board once recruitment proceeds.